-- traditional physics
+- TRADITIONAL PHYSICS

-- engineering physics
+- ENGINEERING PHYSICS

 Teaching Certification Option

-Professor:
+Professors:

-Hoffman, Latta, Plitnik, Tam
+Hoffman, Latta, Plitnik

 Associate Professors:

-Deng-Luzader, Doyle, Soysal (Chair)
+Deng-Luzader, Doyle

+Assistant Professors:

+Eltayeb (Chair), E. Moore

 - You may not use courses listed under the heading Physical Science to satisfy the requirements of a major or minor in Physics.

 - FSU and the University of Maryland Baltimore County offer a BS/MS program in Applied Physics.
 (See the next page of this catalog for more details).

 - For engineering programs offered by the Dept. of Physics and Engineering, see the Engineering section of this catalog.

 - The Traditional Physics track is recommended if you plan to attend graduate school.

-For Teaching For Major For Minor Cert.
-Option Hours Required in Physics: 39 39 21 Hours Required in Other Departments: 22 8 63.5-64.5 Total Hours Required: 61 29 102.5-103.5

 Summary of Requirements for Major/Minor in Physics

+Major Minor

-1. Introductory Level Courses:
+1. Introductory Level Courses: (8 hours)

-(8 hours) PHYS 261 Principles of Physics I: Mechanics (GEP Group C) PHYS 262 Principles of Physics II: Electricity & Magnetism 2.
-Advanced Courses:

-(22 hours)

-PHYS 263 Principles of Phys.
-III: Sound/Light PHYS 264 Principles of Physics IV: Thermodynamics & Modern Physics

-PHYS 310 Classical Mechanics PHYS 312 Electricity & Magnetism PHYS 320 Experimental Physics

-PHYS 491 Seminar

-PHYS 492 Senior Research & Seminar (Capstone)

-(8 hours)

-Minor

 PHYS 261 Principles of Physics I: Mechanics (GEP Group C)

 PHYS 262 Principles of Physics II: Electricity & Magnetism

-(13 hours)
+2. Advanced Courses: (22 hours)

 PHYS 263 Principles of Phys.
+III: Sound/Light

-III: Sound & Light PHYS 264 Principles of Physics IV: Thermodynamics & Modern Physics PHYS 320 Experimental Physics One additional 300-400 level physics or
+PHYS 264 Principles of Physics IV: Thermodynamics & Modern Physics

-engineering course
+PHYS 310 Classical Mechanics

+PHYS 312 Electricity & Magnetism

+PHYS 320 Experimental Physics

+PHYS 491 Seminar PHYS 492 Senior Research & Seminar (Capstone)

 3. Required Courses in Other Departments:

 (22 hours)

 One of the following: